 systemctl restart postgresql |

-Complexity refers to the level of difficulty in implementing a particular solution.
-Whereas potential impact gives you an idea of the mitigation’s ideal impact on your system’s performance.
-Sometimes though, because of its age, the type of system, its technical debt, etc., accurately describing the complexity and its potential impact can be problematic.
-At the end of it all, given highly complex environments, it’s your judgment that makes the final call.
+Complexity refers to the level of difficulty involved in implementing a particular solution.
+Potential impact gives you an idea of the mitigation’s ideal impact on your system’s performance.
+Sometimes, because of a system’s age, type, technical debt, or other factors, accurately describing complexity and potential impact can be difficult.
+In highly complex environments, your judgment makes the final call.

 Complexity: Low